Table 1: the species is currently present in 3 of them (endemic, native, introduced);

 Table 3: absent from 0 of them (extirpated, not established, misidentification, error).

 Table 4: all reports listed together.

-Distribution: Western Pacific: New Caledonia, Philippines and Taiwan.
+Distribution: Indo-West Pacific: Australia, New Caledonia and Palau.

 The literature species report in a country is represented by an icon (a circle) in the middle of the